bitovi/hatchify/doc/guides/naming.md

-# Schema, Database, and Service API Naming
+# Schema Naming: Database, Service API, and UI

-This guide explains the relationship between names in the schema and the resulting names used in the database, service APIs, and frontend.
-We will first go over the general guidelines and then how specific parts in the schema relate to names in the database and service API.
+This guide explains the relationship between names in the schema and the resulting names used in the database, service APIs, and UI.
+We will first go over the general guidelines and then how specific parts in the schema relate to names in the database, service API, and UI.

 - [General Guidelines](#general-guidelines)
   - [Casing](#casing)